Liam-a-34/bootcamp-work/README.md

 ## Basic Information

-This project was done completely from scratch, using the provided landing page template as a basic guide for how it should all look.

 I own none of the rights to any of the images used (See "Resources Cited")

 I wanted to use a dark theme for the website, as it's my favorite color scheme for all online applications.
 It's easy on the eyes, and nice and smooth looking.